idkfelix/year12/Maths/Matrices.md

 \cdot \begin{bmatrix}0 & 1 & 0 \\ 1 & 0 & 1 \\ 0 & 1 & 0 \end{bmatrix}
 = \begin{bmatrix} 1 & 0 & 1 \\ 0 & 2 & 0 \\ 1 & 0 & 1 \end{bmatrix}
 $$
-- The total number of one and two step links in a communications system, commonly denoted at $T$, can be found by evaluating the sum of $C$ and $C^2$.
+- The total number of one and two step links in a communications system, commonly denoted as $T$, can be found by evaluating the sum of $C$ and $C^2$.
 $$
 \large T = C+C^{2}\qquad
 T= \begin{bmatrix} 0 & 1 & 0 \\ 1 & 0 & 1 \\ 0 & 1 & 0 \end{bmatrix}